International Space Station

-Future plans for the ISS include the addition of at least one module, Axiom Space's Payload Power Thermal Module.
-The station is expected to remain operational until the end of 2030, after which it will be de-orbited using the US Deorbit Vehicle.
+Future plans for the ISS include the addition of at least one module, the Payload Power Thermal Module by Axiom Space, forming the commercial segment of the station.
+The station is expected to remain operational until the end of 2030, by which parts of it are to be used for Axiom Station and the Russian Orbital Service Station.
+After this the ISS is planned to be de-orbited using the US Deorbit Vehicle, but critique of this plan and the proposal of parking the station at a more stable higher orbit has gathered congressional support as of 2026.

 Purpose

 The ISS was originally intended to be a laboratory, observatory, and factory while providing transportation, maintenance, and a low Earth orbit staging base for possible future missions to the Moon, Mars, and asteroids.
 However, not all of the uses envisioned in the initial memorandum of understanding between NASA and Roscosmos have been realised.
 In the 2010 United States National Space Policy, the ISS was given additional roles of serving commercial, diplomatic, and educational purposes.